Reporting data errors in Google Earth

 Imagery

-- Google Earth help center: Blurry or outdated imagery
+- Google Earth help center: Fix Google Earth errors - Fix blurry or outdated imagery

-- Google Earth help center: Understanding Google Earth imagery
+- Google Earth help center: How images are collected.

 - Unofficial Google Earth Blog: About Google Earth Imagery